permutationlock/path_coloring_bgl/README.md

 ## Abstract
  A path coloring of a graph partitions its vertex set into color classes such that each class induces a disjoint union of paths.
-In this project we consider implementing several algorithms to compute path colorings of graphs embedded in the plane.
+In this project we implement several algorithms to compute path colorings of graphs embedded in the plane.

  We present two algorithms to path color plane graphs with *3* colors, based on